 Still, the new virus has unsettled some in China.

 Chinese authorities have detained a dozen people for spreading rumours about the spread of bird flu.

-negative impact" on sales at KFC stores in China in April.
+Yum Brands Inc, the biggest foreign fast-food chain operator in China, said the outbreak would have a “significant, negative impact” on sales at KFC stores in China in April.